3322964/Update-Checker/README.md

 N.B.: If you want to try or beta test [this](https://github.com/lacroix-prime/Update-Checker) GitHub version, follow [this](https://developer.chrome.com/extensions/getstarted#unpacked) tutorial.

-Update Checker allows you to track:
+Update Checker allows you to track regularly (you will get notifications for it):

 * TV series next episode release dates,
 * Movies release dates,